 Located in La Paz County in west Arizona, Butler Valley is east of the Colorado River and encompasses unincorporated State Trust land.
 It is not part of the statewide water adjudications for the Gila River or Little Colorado River watersheds.

 The proposed wells would have extracted up to 3,000 gallons of water per minute, or 4836 acre-feet per year.
-A critic of the operation is former governor Bruce Babbitt,
+A critic of the operation is former governor Bruce Babbitt, who signed the Groundwater Management Act in 1980 and oversaw the creation of the Arizona Department of Water Resources.

 The Attorney General also criticized the Arizona Department of Water Resources for neglecting to perform hydrologic studies on the water available in the state’s rural aquifers and for not establishing new active management areas, which would initiate a system for managing water usage in rural regions.